a-type/redux-basic-modal/README.md

 <ShowModal modalName='HelloModal'>Show</ShowModal>
 ```

-Trigger show and hide actions manually with the exposed actions, passing the display name of the modal component you passed into `connectModal`.
+Trigger show and hide actions manually with the exposed actions, passing the name of the modal component you passed into `connectModal`.

 ```javascript
 import { showModal, hideModal } from 'redux-basic-modal';